schernova/schernova.github.io/_pages/about.md

 - [CS 7633 Human-Robot Interaction](files/CS7633_HRI_Syllabus.pdf)

 ### Incoming Students
-For MS students interested in research and capstone projects, we typically onboard new students in early August.
-Please reach out over email in late July or early August for a list of open projects
+Georgia Tech MS students interested in research and capstone projects: we typically onboard new students in early August, please reach out over email in late July or early August for a list of open projects.

+Prospective PhD students: please don't send me email notifying me that you're planning to apply, due to the volume of daily messages I neither read or respond to such emails.
+I look forward to reviewing your application once it is submitted.